fivetran/terraform-provider-fivetran/docs/resources/connector.md

 - `company_uuid` (String) Field usage depends on `service` value:
 	- Service `concur`: The SAP Concur Company UUID
 - `compression` (String) Field usage depends on `service` value:
+	- Service `aws_cost_report`: If your files are compressed, but do not have extensions indicating the compression method, you can force them to be uncompressed according to the selected compression algorithm.
+Leave the value as infer if your files are saved with the correct compression extensions.
 	- Service `azure_blob_storage`: The secrets that should be passed to the function at runtime.
 	- Service `box`: The compression format is used to let Fivetran know that even files without a compression extension should be decompressed using the selected compression format.
 	- Service `dropbox`: The compression format is used to let Fivetran know that even files without a compression extension should be decompressed using the selected compression format.